LADY PINK

 Lady Pink was born in Ecuador and raised in NYC.
 She started writing graffiti in 1979 at the age of fifteen when she soon became well known as the only female capable of competing with the boys in the graffiti subculture.
 By the time she began, the movement was already a decade old with heroes, legends, and villains.
 The subculture was organized around a master and apprentice structure, in which graffiti ‘writers’ taught new artists the precise regional lettering and hyper-specific dialectic fonts that signaled their burough of origin.

+This mentorship was vital for learning not only hand control and technique, but also artistic survival skills like how to steal the paint and sneak into the subway yards without getting caught.
 Graffiti was both fun and liberating, but also a dangerous type of artistic expression with difficult conditions, like a boot camp for artists.
 It required the physicality of jumping fences, outrunning the cops, and accessing hard-to-reach spaces.

 In order to access prime canvas spaces like train cars, Lady Pink painted upside down or hanging out of windows, as she was not tall enough to reach from platform to platform like some of the male writers were able to do.
 There were very few women painting train cars when Lady Pink was, from 1979-1985.
 Those who participated mostly tagged rather than painting large-scale, whole-car pieces as Pink did.
 Although she was not the only woman street artist at the time, she is credited with being the first.